GeorgeFlerovsky/cardano-node-get-github-build-artifacts/README.md

 ```bash
 user@machine$ ./script/download-alonzo-blue-executables.sh
 ```
+Note that if you want a different branch/tag from the cardano-node repository, or a different OS than linux, then you should modify the variable values at the top of [./script/download-alonzo-blue-executables.sh](./script/download-alonzo-blue-executables.sh).
+Possible values for OS are: ubuntu, macos, windows.

 The script downloads the binary executables by querying the Github API for the build artifacts that were generated for the commit associated with the tag.